rails/rails/guides/source/testing.md

 Testing the response to your request by asserting the presence of key HTML elements and their content is one way to test the views of your application.
-Like route tests, view tests reside in `test/controllers/` or are part of controller tests.
+Like route tests, view tests are stored in `test/controllers/` or are part of controller tests.

+### Querying the HTML

 Methods like `assert_dom` and `assert_dom_equal` allow you to query HTML elements of the response by using a simple yet powerful syntax.